Anker

 Anker Innovations Co., Ltd, commonly known as Anker, is a Chinese electronics manufacturer based in Changsha, Hunan, China.
-Among the company's products are phone chargers, car chargers, power banks, earbuds, headphones, speakers, data hubs, 3D printers, charging cables, torches (flashlights), screen protectors, portable power stations, home solar batteries, and smart home devices.
+The company's products are phone chargers, car chargers, power banks, earbuds, headphones, speakers, data hubs, 3D printers, charging cables, torches (flashlights), screen protectors, portable power stations, home solar batteries, and smart home devices.

 History

-Anker was founded in 2011 by Steven Yang in Shenzhen, Guangdong, but the company soon moved its headquarters to Changsha, Hunan.
-In 2011, Anker expanded its focus from replacement laptop batteries to smartphone battery chargers, wall adapters, portable power banks and conferencing gear.
+Anker was founded in 2011 by Steven Yang in Shenzhen, Guangdong, but the company moved its headquarters to Changsha, Hunan.
+In 2011, Anker expanded its focus from replacement laptop batteries to smartphone battery chargers, wall adapters, portable power banks, and conferencing gear.
 In early 2014, Anker Innovations hired Zhao Dongping, Google's then-head of sales in China, who became president in 2020.

 Availability

-Aside from its domestic market in China, Anker also maintains subsidiaries in Japan, Singapore, the United States, and the United Kingdom.
+Anker maintains subsidiaries in Japan, Singapore, the United States, and the United Kingdom.
 Until 2016, Anker products were almost exclusively sold on Amazon Marketplace and Newegg.
-Anker products are also now sold in big-box stores such as Best Buy, Target, and Kohl's.
-They are also available on e-commerce websites such as Shopee, Amazon, eBay, and other third-party websites in agreement with Anker.
+Anker products are also sold in big-box stores such as Best Buy, Target, and Kohl's.
+They are also available on e-commerce websites such as Shopee, Amazon, eBay, and other third-party websites authorized by Anker.